briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

     the offense, except as otherwise provided in this subsection, the offense is a minor misdemeanor.
 If, within three years of the offense, the offender previously has been convicted of or pleaded guilty to two or more violations of Ohio R.C.
-4510.12 or a substantially equivalent municipal ordinance, the offense is a misdemeanor of the first degree.
+[4510.12][ORC Section 4510.12] or a substantially equivalent municipal ordinance, the offense is a misdemeanor of the first degree.

 4. _(d)_ The court shall not impose a license suspension for a first violation of this section or if more than three years have passed since the offender's last violation of Ohio R.C.
-4510.12 or a substantially equivalent municipal ordinance.
+[4510.12][ORC Section 4510.12] or a substantially equivalent municipal ordinance.

 5. _(e)_ If the offender is sentenced under subsection (c)(2) hereof, if within three years of the offense the offender previously was convicted of or pleaded guilty to one or more violations of Ohio R.C.
-4510.12 or a substantially equivalent municipal ordinance, and if the offender's license was expired for more than six months at the time of the offense, the court may impose a class seven suspension of the offender's driver's license, commercial driver's license, temporary instruction permit, probationary license, or nonresident operating privilege from the range specified in division (A)(7) of Ohio R.C.
+[4510.12][ORC Section 4510.12] or a substantially equivalent municipal ordinance, and if the offender's license was expired for more than six months at the time of the offense, the court may impose a class seven suspension of the offender's driver's license, commercial driver's license, temporary instruction permit, probationary license, or nonresident operating privilege from the range specified in division (A)(7) of Ohio R.C.
+[4510.02][ORC Section 4510.02].\
-4510.02.\
 (ORC 4510.12)

 ## 335.02   Permitting operation without valid license; one license permitted